Chidozieokoye/configure-ad/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-In this step, Client-1 is configured to allow access for non-administrative users by modifying the machine's permissions, group memberships, and local user settings.
-This typically involves ensuring that users who are not part of the Administrators group can still log in and access necessary resources while restricting access to sensitive administrative functions.
-By configuring these settings, Client-1 ensures that non-administrative users have the necessary rights to perform their tasks, such as running applications or accessing shared network resources, without granting them full administrative control over the system.
+In this step, I configured Client-1 to allow access for non-administrative users by modifying the machine's permissions, group memberships, and local user settings.
+This involved ensuring that users who are not part of the Administrators group could still log in and access the necessary resources while restricting access to sensitive administrative functions.
+By configuring these settings, I made sure that non-administrative users had the rights they needed to perform their tasks, such as running applications or accessing shared network resources, without granting them full administrative control over the system.
 </p>
 <br />